 Click here to read Part 2 of my story.

 For the latest in fashion, lifestyle and culture, follow us on Instagram @StyleRave_

-Elfonnie is the Founder & Editor-in-Chief of Style Rave.
-A fashion, lifestyle and culture aficionado who's committed to inspiring a generation of stylish and confident women [ & men].
+Ofonime "Elfonnie" Anusionwu is the Founder, Publisher & Editor-in-Chief of Style Rave.
+A mother by day and night and a humanitarian at heart, Elfonnie is fashion, lifestyle and culture aficionado who's committed to inspiring a generation of stylish and confident wo(men) as they pursue their dreams.
 At Style Rave, we aim to inspire our readers by providing engaging content to not just entertain but to inform and empower you as you ASPIRE to become more stylish, live smarter and be healthier.
 Follow us on Instagram @StyleRave_ ♥